Salus-Lab/.github/profile/README.md

 1) If You are not hacked doesn't mean you are secure.
 Hackers didn't know about you yet
 2) It all comes down to 1 click to get compromised
 3) Even if you spent millions still your are not secure
-4) The best security is securing the mentality of your employees
+4) The best security done by Your Employees so keep them updated and Aware with all Attacks
+5) Sharing IOCs is for the best of all to stay protected.